 Is Recreational Cannabis legal in Florida?

 Not yet.
 The medical marijuana market represents a significant opportunity in Florida, as the number of registered marijuana patients continues to rise.
-Since April 2018, the mmj patient count has more than doubled to around 180,000 in a state with over 21 million residents.
-As the number of prescribing doctors has also doubled in the past year has also increased, It is logically expected that the total number of medical cannabis patients will keep on continually improving.
+Since April 2018, the marijuana patient count has more than doubled to around 180,000 in a state with over 21 million residents.

 Can I use my New York State Medical Marijuana Card to visit a medical marijuana dispensary in Florida?